edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 The CLI should set up an Gel project, an instance, and a default branch on that instance.

-- Confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in the project root.
+- Confirm project creation by checking for an |gel.toml| file and a ``dbschema`` directory in the project root.
 - Confirm the instance is running with the ``edgedb instance list`` command.
   Search for the name of the instance you've just created (``docs_chatbot`` if